lalitpathak/GA4-Ecommerce-Intelligence-2026-Looker_Studio/google-analytics/setup-notes.md

 3. Select Google Analytics connector
 4. Choose Google Merchandise Store (GA4 Demo Property)
 5. Build dashboards using selected metrics and dimensions

----

-## 7. Dashboard Structure

-The dashboard is organized into three main layers:

-### 1. Acquisition Layer
-- Users
-- Sessions
-- New vs Returning Users

-### 2. Engagement Layer
-- Page Views
-- Session Duration
-- User interaction metrics

-### 3. Conversion Layer
-- Purchases / Conversions
-- Revenue
-- ROAS (if applicable)

----

-## 8. Notes

-- This is a demo dataset and does not represent real business data
-- It is ideal for learning, portfolio building, and analytics practice
-- No tracking implementation was required

----

-## 9. Tools Used

-- Google Analytics 4 (Google Merchandise Store Demo Account)
-- Looker Studio